LLVM-HPC-Workshop/LLVM-HPC-Workshop.github.io/README.md

 * Source code transformation and analysis

 ## Deadlines
-* Paper submissions due: September 1, 2014
+* ~~Paper submissions due: September 1, 2014~~
-* Notification to authors of acceptance: October 1, 2014
+* ~~Notification to authors of acceptance: October 1, 2014~~
 * Camera-ready papers due: November 1, 2014
 * Workshop takes place: November 17, 2014

 Please see [the SC14 home page](http://sc14.supercomputing.org/) for registration deadlines and other information associated with the parent event.

 ## Submissions
 We are using [EasyChair](https://www.easychair.org) to manage submissions.
 Please submit papers to [llvmhpcsc14](https://www.easychair.org/conferences/?conf=llvmhpcsc14).
+The [ACM SIG Proceedings Templates](http://www.acm.org/sigs/publications/proceedings-templates) should be used.

 ## Proceedings
-The proceedings will then be archived in both the ACM Digital Library and IEEE Xplore, by virtue of [SIGHPC](http://www.sighpc.org/events/collaboration/scworkshops).
+The proceedings will be archived in both the ACM Digital Library and IEEE Xplore, by virtue of [SIGHPC](http://www.sighpc.org/events/collaboration/scworkshops).

 ![SIGHPC Logo](https://raw.githubusercontent.com/LLVM-HPC-Workshop/LLVM-HPC-Workshop.github.io/master/images/sighpc_logo_72dpi.jpg)